 Over the years, herbal teas have been used to ensure quality refreshing sleep.

-If you have an Amazon Prime membership consider these outstanding lavender products which are all 4.5 stars and hundreds of reviews:
+If you have an Amazon Prime membership consider these outstanding lavender products which are all between 4 and 5 stars with hundreds of reviews.

 6. Acupuncture Therapy

 According to a research study by the US National Library of Medicine, acupuncture has been shown to be one of the best sleep apnea cures without a CPAP.

 It works by stimulating the muscles of the upper airways, which usually collapse due to sleep apnea.

 There is little to no pain associated with this process and if you are uncomfortable with needles you can request for acupressure instead.
 A licensed acupuncturist should be consulted for this therapy.